-When I first started my consulting business I’d come from a firm that was doing around $50m in annual revenue after nearly 30 years.
+When I first started my consulting business I’d come from a firm that was doing around $50m in annual revenue.
+It took them nearly 30 years to reach that milestone.
 Yet I still had a desire and belief that I could achieve 8-figure revenues in 5 years.

 The trouble with chasing massive revenues all the time is that you don’t stop to enjoy the journey.

 Your first target should be to create a sustainable business.
 One that can pass the inevitable drought at the two-year mark.